KenyaChauche/call_density_project/README.md

 ## Credits
-This project was produced by Kenya Chauche, Chris Corliss, Patrick Hubbel, Richard Samuelson, and Stephen Schott with supervision by Charles Rice.
+This project was produced by Kenya Chauche, Chris Corliss, Patrick Hubbell, Richard Samuelson, and Stephen Schott with supervision by Charles Rice.